 Tiebreak: there is no tiebreak for this workout.

 Variations: those who cannot perform the Rx movements can choose the Scaled version and will be ranked below those who performed the workout as Rx; it’s possibile to finish the competition with Rx and Scaled workouts.

 Scaled: Hand-release Push-up / Alt.
 Standing Lunges.

-Teams: each team member will perform the workouts individually (M1, M2, F1, F2) and the Team Leader will be responsible for submitting all the scores.
+Team: members perform the workout individually (M1, M2, F1, F2) and the Team Leader is responsible for submitting the scores.